Customer Satisfaction

 b) Customer Satisfaction Score (CSAT)

-As already shown, the CSAT index measures how satisfied a customer is after a specific interaction with the company.
+As already shown, the questionnaire based on the CSAT index measures how satisfied a customer is after interacting with the company.

 Example of CSAT Survey made with Kiosk Emoticon.